ddrscott/ddrscott.site/docs/blog/2023/wordy-passwords.md

 ## Simpler Way

-If your on Mac or Linux, the simpler way is already in your terminal.
+If you're on Mac or Linux, the simpler way is already in your terminal.

 ```sh
 grep -E '^[a-z]{3,}$' /usr/share/dict/words | shuf -n4 | paste -sd- -